road2ge/Python-Primes/README.md

 # Python-Primes
-I made this for a project, but I thought the entire idea was interesting.
+I originally made this for a school project, but I thought the entire idea was interesting.